FearlessOne07/Shape-Wars/README.md

 cmake -S . -B build
 ```

-Navigate to the build folder in the cloned directory and open the Shape-wars
+Navigate to the build folder in the cloned directory and open the Shape-Wars
 solution file